www22SDAGAIN/SDA-GAIN/README.md

 ## Update: Experimental results in rebuttal
 ### 1. About data missing rates and missing patterns

 The experimental results at low missing rates (40% missing) are shown below.
+It is worth noting that 30% of the original data is missing and we need at least 10% of the data to verify the effect of the completions.
+So the minimum missing rate that can be set for the experiment is 40%.
 From the results we can see that the advantage of SDA-GAIN is reduced but still as good as other baseline methods.

 <img src="https://github.com/www22SDAGAIN/Paper_pictures/blob/main/missingrate40_RMSE.png" width="480" /><br/>
 <img src="https://github.com/www22SDAGAIN/Paper_pictures/blob/main/missingrate40_MAPE.png" width="480" /><br/>